-Cal has won six of its first nine events in 2013-14 with victories at the Saint Mary’s Invitational, Jack Nicklaus Invitational and Alister MacKenzie Invitational in five fall tournaments, before taking three of its first four events in the spring with wins at the Arizona Intercollegiate, John A. Burns Intercollegiate and National Invitational Tournament.
-Joël Stalter (Alister MacKenzie Invitational, Arizona Intercollegiate, National Invitational Tournament) has been an individual medalist three times, while Brandon Hagy (Jack Nicklaus Invitational, Arizona Intercollegiate) has won twice with Stalter and Hagy sharing Arizona Intercollegiate medalist honors.
+Cal has won six of its first 12 events in 2013-14 with victories at the Saint Mary’s Invitational, Jack Nicklaus Invitational and Alister MacKenzie Invitational in five fall tournaments, before taking three of its first four events in the spring with wins at the Arizona Intercollegiate, John A. Burns Intercollegiate and National Invitational Tournament.
+Joël Stalter (Alister MacKenzie Invitational, Arizona Intercollegiate, National Invitational Tournament) and Brandon Hagy (Jack Nicklaus Invitational, Arizona Intercollegiate, Aggie Invitational) have both been individual medalists three times with Stalter and Hagy sharing Arizona Intercollegiate medalist honors.
+Cal has also been third three times (Isleworth Collegiate Invitational, Western Intercollegiate, Pac-12 Championship), fourth (Gopher Invitational), tied for fourth (Aggie Invitational) and eighth (Southern Highlands Collegiate Masters).
+Hagy and Stalter are both All-American candidates, Byron Nelson Award finalists and first-team All-Pac-12 selections.
+Hagy was also the Pac-12 Scholar-Athlete of the Year and is a national semifinalist for The Ben Hogan Award.

-The Bears posted the top 54-hole stroke-play score at the NCAA Championship hosted by Georgia Tech at the Capital City Club’s Crabapple Course to earn the top seed for match play at the event for the first time in school history.
-Cal opened NCAA match play with a quarterfinal victory over Arizona State before the Illini ended an incredible season that saw the Bears spend nearly the entire campaign as the nation’s top-ranked team in all three sets of rankings (Golfstat, Golfweek, Golf World/Nike Golf) including the final version following their NCAA semifinal loss.
+The Bears posted the top 54-hole stroke-play score at the 2013 NCAA Championship hosted by Georgia Tech at the Capital City Club’s Crabapple Course to earn the top seed for match play at the event for the first time in school history.
+Cal opened NCAA match play with a quarterfinal victory over Arizona State before the Illini ended an incredible season that saw the Bears spend nearly the entire campaign as the nation’s top-ranked team in all three sets of rankings (Golfstat, Golfweek, Golf World/Nike Golf).

 Cal set a modern-era NCAA win record in 2012-13 with 12 victories in 14 stroke-play tournaments, eclipsing the previously established record of 10 by the 1985-86 Oklahoma State team.
 Cal’s first five wins came at the Gopher Invitational, PING/Golfweek Preview (shared with Georgia Tech), Pac-12 Preview, Alister MacKenzie Invitational and Isleworth Collegiate Invitational to record the first sweep of its fall schedule in school history.
 In addition to finishing as the top team during stroke play at the NCAA Championship and winning titles at the NCAA Pullman Regional and Pac-12 Championship, the Bears had wins during the regular season in the spring at the John A. Burns Intercollegiate, Fresno State Lexus Classic, Southern Highlands Collegiate Masters and Western Intercollegiate.